Clubs & activities

 Get involved this semester, from wherever you are!

-Activities and student-run clubs at YukonU are offered to enrolled students at no charge.
+Activities and student-run clubs at YukonU are free and only available to current students and staff.

 Follow us on Facebook and Instagram for up-to-date activities information and reminders.
 Email us for more information or to suggest activities you'd like to see.